-Koehler series steam distillers are the optimum addition to the Kjeldahl digestion system.
+Koehler series steam distillers are the optimal addition to the Kjeldahl digestion system.
 Depending on the requirements, the user can choose between five automatic steam distillers.
 These five different models have identical base designs, however, their ease of use and degree of automation differ.
 The table below shows the different automation options for each of the 5 models.

-The final step in the Nitrogen Determination process is the titration.
-The Koehler manual titration station or an automatic titrator ensure reliable, safe and fast titration for completion of the Nitrogen determination.
+The final step in the nitrogen determination process is the titration.
+The Koehler manual titration station or an automatic titrator ensure reliable, safe and fast titration for completion of the nitrogen determination.

 The manual titration station consists of:

 • A magnetic stirrer with precise fitting holder for an Erlenmeyer flask